Colourful Places in India You Should not miss out for your Instagram pictures and happy memories. For photography lovers these cities are boon.

 Some say, this city receives a lot of sunlight (hence, also known as Suncity) and the blue colour helps to maintain a cool temperature.

-Apart from this, the city is honored with a golden, jaisalmer fort, locally known as ‘Sonar Quilla’.
+Apart from this, the city is honoured with a golden, Jaisalmer fort, locally known as ‘Sonar Quilla’.

 This city lies in Maharashtra and is the leading producer of oranges.

-Due to which you can see a lot of buildings there painted in orange color.
+Due to which you can see a lot of buildings there painted in orange colour.

 One of the most developing cities in Odisha is famous for its silver filigree works.